 Bitly is a simple solution for seeing how many times a link was clicked on overall.
 Let’s say Bruce shares a link on Twitter, but then several others also shared that same Bitly link.
 With Bitly Stats, you can see how much of that link’s traffic came from your link versus the overall traffic for the link.
 This is helpful in determining if your followers were interested in the link you shared.

-If you are using Twitter to boost your brand or business’ visibility and steer traffic to your website, kudos — you are on the right track.
-Let analytics tools like Twitter Analytics, Klout and Bitly help you in your quest to connect with your clients and customers.
+If you are using Twitter to boost your brand or business’ visibility and steer traffic to your website, then kudos — you are on the right track.
+Let analytics tools like Twitter Analytics, Klout, and Bitly help you in your quest to connect with your clients and customers.
 Analytics will help you determine what is working and what isn’t working within your own unique group of followers … or in other words … what to tweet, or not to tweet.

 How have you leveraged analytics tools?
 Share with us in the comments.